Al Randolph

-Alvin Chester Randolph (born July 8, 1944) is a former safety in the NFL.
-He was drafted by the San Francisco 49ers in the 3rd round of the 1966 NFL draft.
-He also played for the Green Bay Packers, Cincinnati Bengals, Detroit Lions, Minnesota Vikings, and the Buffalo Bills.
+Alvin Chester Randolph (born July 8, 1944) is an American former professional football safety in the National Football League (NFL).
+He was selected by the San Francisco 49ers in the third round of the 1966 NFL draft.
+He also played for the Green Bay Packers, Cincinnati Bengals, Detroit Lions, Minnesota Vikings, and Buffalo Bills.
 Randolph played college football at the University of Iowa.